 BGG Doctoral Programme supports the travelling of its students to events which benefit the students' networking and learning possibilities e.g. scientific meetings and courses.
+It is also possible to apply funding to cover the registration fee of E-Congress.
 BGG may give partial grants, in which case the applicant needs to cover the remaining costs by other means.
 Grants are not given to the research visit or field trip.
 The travel grant can be received only once per year.
-The call is targeted to travelling taking place during January - June 2021.
+The call is targeted to travelling taking place during July - December 2021.

 Funding decisions: The applications submitted by the deadline will be evaluated by the BGG Doctoral Programme using the following criteria: